abitrolly/opencompany/TIMELOG.md

 22:00  Priorbank doesn't have data export from accounts !
 22:15  review complete, enabling USSD/SMS reports
-22:30  USSD enabled, now going to buy XCOM in Humble Bundle
+22:30  USSD enabled, now going to buy XCOM in Humble Bundle 23:30  no XCOM, posted small summary and that e-Residence fee
+       warning to Facebook

 2016-01-25